tdv/redis-cpp/README.md

 make install
 ```
 You can use CMAKE_INSTALL_PREFIX to select the particular installation directory
-Moreover, you can use cmake options to configure library like header-only or pure core library.
+Moreover, you can use cmake options to configure library like header-only library.
 Instead of cmake options, you can define REDISCPP_HEADER_ONLY and use the library like header-only library without any cmake file.

 **NOTE**
-redis-cpp has two build options
+redis-cpp has a build options
-- Pure core only
 - Header-only

-Use cmake -D with REDISCPP_HEADER_ONLY or REDISCPP_PURE_CORE.
-You can enable both options at the same time.
+Use cmake -D with REDISCPP_HEADER_ONLY.
-You can use your own transport with the 'pure core' option.

 If you need to use the library like header-only library, you can copy the folder redis-cpp from include/redis-cpp in your project and define the macro REDISCPP_HEADER_ONLY before including redis-cpp headers according to the code below
 ```cpp